HASwitchPlate/HASPone/README.md

 ## Setup HASPone for Home Assistant

 If you're purchased or built a HASPone, [now it's time to make it talk to Home Assistant](https://github.com/HASwitchPlate/HASPone/wiki/Configure-your-HASPone-for-Home-Assistant)

+## Have a question?

+Come talk to us in [the HASPone discussion forum](https://github.com/HASwitchPlate/HASPone/discussions) or [chat with us on Discord](https://discord.gg/FvDu8SXSvJ).

 ## Buy me a coffee